Martinique New York on Broadway, Curio Collection by Hilton: Basements

+Ground story and mezzanine

-The ground floor contains a large lobby, known as the concourse.
-The space contained an Italian Renaissance-style ceiling as well as inlaid floor tiles.
-The walls were of Greek Skyros marble in gray and yellow with light-purple veining, and a similar color scheme was used on the coffered ceiling, from which chandeliers were suspended.
-Within the lobby is a spiral staircase dating from 1907, as well as an antique clock.
-The clock was manufactured by King James I's personal clockmaker, H. T. Crawford, for English statesman Ralph Winwood in 1691.
+The ground story contains a large lobby, originally known as the concourse, which extends north from a double-height vestibule on 32nd Street.
+The vestibule has mosaic-tile floors, paneled walls, clerestory windows facing the mezzanine, and a plasterboard ceiling with a chandelier.
+The lobby itself also contains inlaid mosaic floor tiles.
+The walls were of Greek Skyros marble in gray and yellow with light-purple veining.
+A similar color scheme was used on the coffered ceiling, from which chandeliers are suspended.
+The eastern part of the lobby has three piers.
+Within the lobby is a spiral staircase dating from 1907, in addition to an elevator lobby and the stair hall to the west.
+There is also an antique clock manufactured by King James I's personal clockmaker, H. T. Crawford, for English statesman Ralph Winwood in 1691.
 The hotel's developer, William R. H. Martin, had purchased the clock from Mrs. Elizabeth C. Cole when the hotel was under construction.
-The lobby is still extant but has been redecorated in yellow and blue as of 2022.
-After the 1911 expansion, a corridor extended between the lobby on 32nd Street and a foyer on 33rd Street.
+The lobby has been redecorated in yellow and blue as of 2022.
+After the 1910 expansion, a corridor extended between the lobby and a foyer on 33rd Street.
+This foyer, which served as the original main entrance, has a terrazzo floor dating from the 1930s, and there is space for a restaurant next to it.

 The main public rooms were designed in a style that, according to contemporary sources, was inspired by the Galerie d'Apollon in the Louvre.
 The Broadway Cafe was to the left (west) of the lobby and could be accessed both from Broadway and from the corridor between 32nd and 33rd Streets.
 The cafe contained walls of light-colored, artificial stone, and its ceiling was treated in the Italian Renaissance style, ornamented in low relief.
 It was ornamented with Italian-marble columns as well as Pompeiian-style wall panels.
-A 1910 brochure stated: "The Gentlemen’s Broadway Cafe is a veritable architectural gem.
-The walls and columns of Italian marble give to this room a richness which is completed by Pompeiian panels of unquestioned merit."

 The Louis XIV style dining room was to the right (east) of the lobby.
 It had Circassian-walnut paneling and gold panels on the walls.
 There were eight gold panels, which contained three-quarter length, life-size depictions of four men and four women, painted by Irving Wiles and Carroll Beckwith.
 In addition, the dining room had rose-and-gold draperies.
-There was also a "Dutch room" with terracotta floors, hand-carved wainscoting on the walls, and murals depicting "quaint and picturesque Holland scenes".
-The modern-day hotel is served by two restaurants; the Petit Poulet serves French bistro cuisine, while the Martinique Cafe caters in international and American cuisine.